-Dorchester County offers three walking tours of historic towns: Cambridge, East New Market and Vienna.
-Home to seven Governors, Dorchester is one of the oldest counties in the State of Maryland.
+Dorchester County offers brochures with three walking tours of historic towns: Cambridge, East New Market and Vienna.
+Home to seven governors, Dorchester is one of the oldest counties in the State of Maryland.
 Stroll along brick-paved Historic High Street lined with stately 18th and 19th century homes.
 Visit the Dorchester Arts Center and view galleries of award-winning local art.
 Admire the beauty of the stained glass windows at Christ Episcopal Church built in 1883.

 While in Cambridge, stop at the LaGrange Plantation, home of the Dorchester County Historical Society.
 Visit the Meredith House, built in 1760, Neild Farm Museum showcasing industrial and agricultural artifacts and an extensive collection of Native American artifacts from the county’s history, the Goldsborough Stable displaying items from early transportation history, and the herb garden.
 Lunch at Suicide Bridge Restaurant on Cabin Creek in Secretary and then continue on to East New Market and Vienna.
 East New Market was placed on the National Register of Historic Places on October 1, 1975.
 It was an agricultural center during the 18th and 19th centuries and the village consists of 75 buildings representing a variety of agriculture from that period.